qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/AdministratorApi.md

 - **Accept**: application/json

 <a name="getPermissionList"></a>
-# **getPermissionList**
-> List getPermissionList(administratorId)

-Gets the list of permission that an administrator has permissions to view/manage/own.
+## **GET** /administrator/permission/{administratorId}

 Gets the list of organizations that an administrator has permissions to view/manage/own.
 Only web-app administrators can access this end-point.

 ### Parameters